-Regional Education Artist - Iowa - United States
+Regional Education Artist - Colorado - United States

 Christopher Wilson is a Doctoral candidate in Percussion Performance at the University of Northern Colorado.
 Mr. Wilson is a fast-rising artist who has appeared as soloist, chamber musician and clinician throughout the United States.

-As a soloist Mr. Wilson has helped to introduce the marimba to public audiences in settings outside of the concert hall, and has given traditional recitals as guest artist at the Western Colorado Percussion Festival, several CMS conferences, and many collegiate campuses including University of Wisconsin-Eau Claire, Waldorf College, Iowa State University, and University of Northern Iowa.
+As a soloist Mr. Wilson has helped to introduce the marimba to public audiences in settings outside of the concert hall.
+He has also appeared as guest artist at the Western Colorado Percussion Festival, several CMS conferences, and many collegiate campuses including University of Wisconsin-Eau Claire, Waldorf College, Iowa State University, and University of Northern Iowa.
 He is also an active chamber musician, most notably as a member of the Wilson Duo with wife, bassoonist Jacqueline Wilson.
 The Wilson duo has presented recitals at the 2013 International Double Reed Society Convention, the Ashland Chamber Music Society, and on Wisconsin Public Radio.

-As an incoming Doctoral candidate, Mr. Wilson is a Graduate Teaching Assistant to Prof. Gray Barrier.
+As a Doctoral candidate, Mr. Wilson was a Graduate Teaching Assistant to Prof. Gray Barrier.
 He also studied wind conducting as a student of Dr. Kenneth Singleton.
 He finished his D.A. coursework in Spring, 2015, and is currently ABD.
 He is a graduate of the Boston Conservatory and Eastern Washington University.
-His principal teachers include Nancy Zeltsman and Martin Zyskowski.
+His principal teachers include Gray Barrier, Nancy Zeltsman and Martin Zyskowski.
 He is a sponsored member of Pearl Drums' Regional Education Arts Program.